 A dispirited discussion took place at Beit HaRav, Rav Kook’s house in Jerusalem, not long after the end of World War II.
-The Chief Rabbi had passed away ten years earlier; now it was his son, Rabbi Tzvi Yehudah Kook, who sat at the head of the table.
+The Chief Rabbi had passed away ten years earlier, and at the head of the table now sat his son, Rabbi Tzvi Yehudah Kook

-One participant at the Sabbath table had brought up a disturbing topic: the phenomenon of visitors touring Eretz Yisrael and then criticizing the country after returning to their homes.
-“These visitors complain about everything: the heat, the poverty, the backwardness, the political situation — and discourage other Jews from moving here,” he lamented.
+At the Sabbath table, one participant raised a disturbing topic: the phenomenon of visitors touring Eretz Yisrael and subsequently criticizing the country upon their return home.
+“These visitors complain about everything: the heat, the poverty, the backwardness, the political situation — and they discourage other Jews from considering moving here,” he lamented.

-Rav Tzvi Yehudah responded by telling over the following parable, one he had heard in the name of Rabbi Samuel Mohilever, the rabbi of Bialystok.
+Rabbi Tzvi Yehudah responded by recounting the following parable, one that he had heard in the name of Rabbi Samuel Mohilever, the rabbi of Bialystok.

-There was once a wealthy man who sought the hand of a certain young lady.
-She was the most beautiful girl in town, and was blessed with many talents and a truly refined character.
-Her family was not well-off, so they were eager about a possible match with the prosperous fellow.
+Once, there was a wealthy man who sought the hand of a particular young lady.
+She was the most beautiful girl in town and possessed many talents, as well as a truly refined character.
+Her family was not well-off, so they were enthusiastic about a potential match with the prosperous gentleman.

-The young woman, however, was not interested in the match.
+The young woman, however, had no interest in the match.
 Rich or not, the prospective suitor was known to be coarse and ill-mannered.
 She refused to meet with him.

-The father asked her to at least meet with the young man in their home, so as not to embarrass him.
-“After all, one meeting doesn’t obligate you to marry him!”
+The father requested that she meet the young man at their home, to avoid causing him embarrassment.
+“Remember,” he said, “just one meeting doesn’t mean you have to marry him.”
 To please her father, the young woman agreed.

-The following Sabbath afternoon, the fellow arrived at the house as arranged, and was warmly received by the father.
-Shortly afterwards, his daughter made her entrance.
-But her hair was uncombed, and she wore a faded, crumpled dress and shabby house slippers.
+The following Sabbath afternoon, the fellow arrived at the house as arranged and was warmly received by the father.
+Shortly afterward, his daughter made her entrance.
+However, her hair was uncombed, and she wore a faded, crumpled dress and shabby house slippers.
 Appalled at her disheveled appearance, it did not take long before the young man excused himself and made a hurried exit.